 All DFDL Implementations must support dfdl:calendarLanguage value "en".

-DFDL implementations may support additional values, however, the value of the dfdl:calendarLanguage property is always interpreted as a Unicode Language Indentifier as defined by [UnicodeLDML], and [UnicodeCLDR].
+DFDL implementations may support additional values, however, the value of the dfdl:calendarLanguage property is always interpreted as a Unicode Language Indentifier as defined by [LDML], and [CLDR].

 Annotation: dfdl:element, dfdl:simpleType

+Table 39 Properties specific to Calendar with Text or Binary Representation